JayeshMukundan/garage/grocery-shopping/README.md

 We could attach vitamin information to the index, translate the response that maps the “rich” in the user's query to an appropriate filter on the vitamin information and render relevant results.
 Pretty straightforward…

-Now, lets say if we want to query “vitamin balanced fruits”?
+Now, lets **say if we want to query “vitamin balanced fruits”**?
 What should it search for?
 Vitamin A or come up with a list of combinations of fruits such that they form a proper balanced diet that folks can put in a subscription for recurring delivery?
 How is the text search system going to help?
 It is very likely that we can come up with a solution, but the problem is that the solutions are very reactive.
 They don’t capture the relationships between items upfront.
 We need a model that captures the